Delhi government begins trial run of all-electric buses in the city

 While these electric buses seem really capable on paper, their true test will be the range that they can offer between two charging cycles, keeping in mind that the traffic density on the roads is only increasing with each passing day.

-Tags: EV Electric Vehicles Delhi
+Tags: Electric Vehicles Delhi

 Write your Comment